gslab-econ/template/README.md

 ##### What if there are large files I need to put in `release` but cannot be versioned?

 For large files to be released, our protocol is to keep them in a designated subfolder named `release/lg`.
 By default, `release/lg` is in `.gitignore`.
 When you use our custom release tool, `release/lg` will be included in the local destination release and not pushed to GitHub.

+##### What if I want to use my global SCons installation?

+That's fine, but you'll need version 2.4.0 or later.
+Just replace `python run.py` with `scons`.
+Everything else stays the same.
+You can also skip the unzip step under Getting started.

+Be aware that the [formatting of the cache](https://bitbucket.org/scons/scons/src/rel_2.5.1/src/CHANGES.txt?at=2.5.1&fileviewer=file-view-default#CHANGES.txt-60) changed in version 2.5.0 of SCons.
+A cache can get messy and fall out of sync if collaborators use a mix of older and newer versions.

+The local distribution of SCons in this repository is version 2.5.1.

 #### License